Substra/substra/references/sdk.md

 }
 ```

-If an algo with the same file already exists, an `AlreadyExists` exception will be raised.
+If an algo with the same archive file already exists, an `AlreadyExists` exception will be
+raised.

 If `exist_ok` is true, `AlreadyExists` exceptions will be ignored and the
 existing asset will be returned.